troglobit/finit/doc/config.md

   message before actually starting the getty program.
 On small and embedded systems running multiple unused getty wastes both memory and CPU cycles, so `wait` is the preferred default.

+  The `nologin` option disables getty and `/bin/login`, and gives the user a root (login) shell on the given TTY `<DEV>` immediately.
+  Needless to say, this is a rather insecure option, but can be very useful for developer builds, during board bringup, or similar.

   Notice the ordering, the `TERM` option to the built-in getty must be the last argument.